hamlet-io/docs/docs/how-to/define/navigate-the-cmdb/account.md

 }
 ```

-The `shared` Segment's **settings** file shown here defines the default Registries that will be used by the Account.
+The shared settings file shown here defines the default Registries that will be used by the Account.
 Though some may never be used, their definition here ensures that all possible Product build artefacts have an agreed endpoint.

-## credentials.json
+## Credentials

-Currently just an empty JSON object, the creation of this file bootstraps the directory structure for any future Account credentials.
+The credentials.json is currently just an empty JSON object, the creation of this file bootstraps the directory structure for any future Account credentials.

 Lets now head on to create our first Product so that we can see the way that the Tenant, Account and Product interact.